Milah3/portfolio/README.md

 This site was created with React, Skeleton

-Language: HTML, CSS, and JS
+Languages: HTML, CSS, and JS

 ### Acknowledgements